AIP21/WAT-Vis/README.md

 # TrackerDecoderApp
 An app version of my player tracker decoder.
+It is an interactive and super configurable viewer, analyzer, and exporter tool for the data created by my Player Tracker Mod.

 This can ONLY BE USED with my Player Tracker mod for minecraft.
 The purpose of this app is to be able to view and analyze the data collected from the mod.
 I also made this as a fun project to learn more about Java.